CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

   2. System displays a detailed page for the selected course, including its content, text-based description, and related metadata.
   4. User can read through the course information and click a button to go back to the list of courses.
 * **User Story 5: Viewing Saved/Recommended Courses and Programs**
-  1. User clicks on the "Courses" or "Programs" tab in the navigation menu.
+  1. User clicks on the 'Courses' or 'Programs' tab in the navigation menu.
   2. System displays a list of recently saved or recommended courses/programs based on the user's interactions and survey responses.
   3. User can scroll through the list, view course/program cards, and click on a card to learn more about a specific course/program.
 * **User Story 6: Updating Survey Data**
-  1. User navigates to the "Settings" section.
+  1. User navigates to the 'Settings' section.
   2. User views their provided survey data and makes necessary updates.
-  3. User clicks on the "Update Preferences" button.
+  3. User clicks on the 'Update Preferences' button.
   4. System validates the updated information and adjusts the recommendations based on the new preferences.

 These use cases outline how users interact with the application based on the provided user stories below.
 They cover actions like account creation, survey completion, viewing course recommendations, accessing course details, managing saved/recommended courses, and updating survey data.
 _____

-<a name="user-stories"></a>
+<a name='user-stories'></a>
 ### Application User Stories
 The following user stories breakdown the software usage scenarios specifications into discrete development objectives:
 1. As a user, I want to be able to create an account so that my application-related metadata persists between application usage sessions.